 A Place-based Environmental Science Curriculum

-We are happy to make available online Craig’s curricular outline for the topic of Plant and Human Interactions (Craig Holdrege, 2011).
+We are happy to make available online Craig’s contribution to the curriculum, for the topic of Plant and Human Interactions (Craig Holdrege, 2011).
+It presents detailed ideas and methods for teaching about and experiencing plants, food, and agriculture over the course of three one-week units for grades 6, 7, and 8.